Right Triangle Calculator

 - If an angle is in degrees - multiply by

-Sometimes you may encounter a problem where two or all three side lengths are missing.
+Sometimes you may encounter a problem where two or even three side lengths are missing.
 In such cases, the right triangle calculator, hypotenuse calculator and method on how to find the area of a right triangle won't help.
 You have to use trigonometric functions to solve for these missing pieces.
 This can be accomplished by hand or by using the triangle calculator.

 Special right triangles

 Among all the special right triangles, probably the most special is the so-called "45 45 90" triangle.
 This is a right-angled triangle that is also an isosceles triangle.
-Both its catheti are of the same length (isosceles) and also have the peculiarity that the non-right angles are exactly half the size of the right angle that gives the name to the right triangle.
+Both its catheti are of the same length (isosceles) and it also has the peculiarity that the non-right angles are exactly half the size of the right angle that gives the name to the right triangle.

 This right triangle is the kind of triangle that you can obtain when you divide a square by its diagonal.
 That is why both catheti (sides of the square) are of equal length.
 For those interested in knowing more about the most special of the special right triangles, we recommend checking out the 45 45 90 triangle calculator made for this purpose.

 Another very interesting triangle from the group of special right triangles is the so-called "30 60 90" triangle.
 The name comes from having one right angle (90°), then one angle of 30° and another of 60°.
 These angles are special because of the values of their trigonometric functions (cosine, sine, tangent, etc.).
-The consequences of this can be seen and understood with the 30 60 90 triangle calculator, but for those who are too lazy to click the link, we will summarise some of them here.
+The consequences of this can be seen and understood with the 30 60 90 triangle calculator, but for those who are too lazy to click the link, we will summarize some of them here.
 Assuming that the shorter side is of length

 a, the triangle follows:

-- the second leg is equal to
+- the second length is equal to

 - the hypotenuse is